JackDca/Mailpilewiki/SMTorP.md

 suspenders" approach of using PGP/MIME for messages delivered over SMTorP is still recommended.

-The only reason to not use GPG, is unencrypted/unsigned e-mail may theoretically allow plausible deniability.
-Whether this has any real world value is a bit unclear at this point (most courts probably won't care).
+The only hypothetical reason to not use PGP/MIME, would be to allow for plausible deniability.
+It is our opinion that this currently has no real world benefit.

 ## User interface guidelines